PlaidWeb/publ-site/content/manual/Getting started.md

 ## Installing system requirements

 You'll need [Python](https://python.org) (at least version 3.5) and [`pipenv`](https://pipenv.org) to be installed.
-If you don't know what that means, follow the directions specific to your operating system.
+If you don't know what that means, follow the directions specific to your operating system, below.

 ### macOS